JuliaDynamics/DynamicalSystems.jl/docs/src/periodicity.md

 Finding unstable (or stable) periodic orbits in the sea of a discrete mapping analytically rapidly becomes *impossible* for higher orders of Fixed Points.
 Fortunately there is a numeric algorithm due to Schmelcher & Diakonos which allows such a computation.
+Notice that even though the algorithm can find stable fixed points, it is mainly aimed at *unstable* ones and may not work for all stable ones.

-This is done through the functions `periodicorbits` and `lambdamatrix`:
+The functions `periodicorbits` and `lambdamatrix` implement the algorithm:
 ```@docs
 periodicorbits
 lambdamatrix